homermultitext/HmtArchiveGuide/index.md

 The archival repository includes pluto notebooks illustrating usage of `HmtArchive`.)
 Its `Project.toml` file is already configured to use the library, so you can also easily work from a julia terminal started in that directory by activating and instantiating the environment.
 (In package mode, `activate .` and `instantiate`.)

-Then at the julia prompt, import libraries and instantiate an `Archive`:
+Then at the julia prompt, import libraries and instantiate an `Archive`.

 ```
 using HmtArchive